Find course suggestions,

 For children under 6 years

 The Palace receives a large number of visitors in high season, especially on Tuesdays and at weekends.
-Please consult the agenda to find out more.
+Please consult the home page to find out more.
 We recommend coming to the Palace when it opens at 9am, then going to the Trianon Estate in the afternoon.

 Photography without flash is permitted in the Palace rooms.
 Selfie sticks are prohibited.